Learning Effective Representations for Retrieval Using Self-Distillation with Adaptive Relevance Margins: Results Discussion

 For nDCG@10, the static target approach without in-batch negatives achieves the highest scores across all models and both datasets.
-However, the distributed targets approach, while scoring slightly lower in all setups is still statistically equivalent, except on TREC-DL20 with RoBERTa as the base model.
-For Recall@1000, the adaptive target variant with in-batch negatives achieves the highest scores across all models and both datasets, except for distilBERT on TREC-DL19, where the static approach without in-batch negatives scores higher.
-Additionally, in half of the test cases (distilBERT, RoBERTa on TREC-DL19), the distributed targets are statistically equivalent to the best score.
-Therefore, adaptive and distributed targets are suitable hyperparameter-free replacements for tuned static targets for retrieval (Recall@1000) and ranking tasks (nDCG@10).
+However, the distributed targets approach, while scoring slightly lower in all setups is still statistically equivalent, except on TREC-DL~20 with RoBERTa as the base model.
+This is especially interesting, since the static target approach was privy to test data during hyperparameter optimization, which the distributed approach does not need.
+For Recall@1000, the adaptive target variant with in-batch negatives achieves the highest scores across all models and both datasets, except for distilBERT on TREC-DL~19, where the static approach without in-batch negatives scores higher.
+Additionally, in half of the test cases (distilBERT, RoBERTa on TREC-DL~19), the distributed targets are statistically equivalent to the highest score.
+Therefore, adaptive and distributed targets are suitable hyperparameter-free replacements for tuned static targets for retrieval (Recall@1000) and ranking tasks~(nDCG@10).